redarccoder/singular-keycloak-database-federation/README.md

 In order to provide them to applications just add a mapper to client mappers with the same name as the returned column alias in your queries.Use mapper type "User Attribute".
 See the example below:

 ![Sample Screenshot 2](screen2.png)

+## Groups

+The column `groups` is transparently mapped to keycloak groups.
+It should contain a comma-separated (sorry) list of group paths (just names in case you don't use subgroups).

 ## Build